alban-read/rust_rpg/Writerside2/topics/Copilot.md

 The chat features, allow you to discuss issues like the design and organization of the program.

+You can describe objects, and discuss if they should be mutable.

+Copilot will recommend if they should be mutable, and why.

+This is a very useful feature, as it can be hard to know if an object should be mutable or not.

+## Design and organization

 Copilot will recommend quite high level organizational patterns.

-As well as writing complete functions for you if asked.
+As well as writing complete functions for you, it will recommend how to organize the functions.

 Copilot can also explain and document the way a function works in great detail.